Eco-Friendly Options

 Play

-Frederik Meijer Gardens & Sculpture Park, one of the Midwest’s most popular tourist attractions, earned LEED Silver certification for such features as a reflective rubber roof.
+Frederik Meijer Gardens & Sculpture Park, one of the Midwest’s most popular tourist attractions, earned LEED Silver certification for such features as a reflective rubber roof and it introduced environmentally friendly electric trams for guided tours in 2025.

-The Grand Rapids Art Museum, the words first LEED Gold-certified art museum, receives 70% of its light from natural sources and reuses on-site rain and grey water.
+The Grand Rapids Art Museum, the world's first LEED Gold-certified art museum, receives 70% of its light from natural sources and reuses on-site rain and grey water.

-Downtown Market Grand Rapids is a LEED Gold-certified food emporium that showcases local agriculture through on-site restaurants, artisan shops, classes and events.
+The Grand Rapids Downtown Market is a LEED Gold-certified food emporium that showcases local agriculture through on-site restaurants, artisan shops, classes and events.

 John Ball Zoo composts more than 225,000 pounds of animal waste, animal bedding, leaves and food waste year – and that’s just one of the ways it’s working to conserve resources.

-The Rapid Central Bus Station is the first transportation facility in the U.S. to receive LEED certification.
+The Rapid Central Bus Station is the first transportation facility in the U.S. to receive LEED certification and the Rapid bus fleet is now using EPA-certified renewal natural gas (RNG) from the city of Grand Rapids’ biodigester.

 Clothing Matters, one of Michigan's “Best and Brightest Sustainable Companies,” offers a world-class collection of sustainably manufactured apparel.